stage-tech/aws-pipeline-factory-actions/README.md

 {
-  // name of s3 bucket to store build artifacts "artifacts_bucket_name" : "s3 bucket name" ,
+  // name of s3 bucket to store build artifacts "artifactsBucketName" : "s3 bucket name" ,

   // iam role to use for ,
-  "build_as_role_arn" : "iam role arn",
+  "buildAsRoleArn" : "iam role arn",

-  // relative location of build spec file , if omitted default is "buildspec.yml" "buildspec_file_location" : "./scripts/custom_buildspec.yml",
+  // relative location of build spec file , if omitted default is "buildspec.yml" "buildspecFileLocation" : "./scripts/custom_buildspec.yml",

 }